2100, Program Authorization and Services

 Class D (Clinic) Pharmacy License – A pharmacy license issued to a pharmacy to dispense limited types of drug or devices under a prescription drug order.
 Information to apply for a Class D Pharmacy License may be found on the Texas State Board of Pharmacy’s website.

-Client – A person who is eligible to receive medical care, treatment or services.
+Client – A person who has been screened and determined to be eligible for the program.
 The term client and patient may be used interchangeably in other sources.

 Compass 21 – Texas Medicaid & Healthcare Partnership’s automated claims processing system used to process claims for services delivered to HHSC FPP and Medicaid.

-Consultation – A type of service provided by a health care provider with expertise in a medical or surgical specialty and who, upon request of another appropriate health care provider, assists with the evaluation and/or management of a patient.
+Consultation – A type of service provided by a health care provider with expertise in a medical or surgical specialty and who, upon request of another appropriate health care provider, assists with the evaluation or management of a client.

 Contraception – The means of pregnancy prevention, including permanent and temporary methods.